 Once you’ve mastered the wefting technique, your creative options are endless!
 You’re free to create wefts in any color and length you want.
 With a little practice, you’ll be able to sew neat, even wefts with a narrow seam.
 With these wefts, you can thicken up a wig that’s too thin, create hair extensions or spice up your wig with colorful highlights and tips.

-Make sure to read my guide on wefts and extensions!
+And make sure to read my quick guide on wefts and extensions: